Compatibility between truncation and coproducts for quantum affine algebra and Yangian of $\mathfrak{sl}_2(\mathbb{C})$: Coproduct of A-series

-We start by computing a coproduct formula for $A^1(z)$, by purely algebraic arguments.
-In fact, we will deduce from this formula the general formula for $A^a(z)$ for arbitrary $a(z)$.
+We start by computing a coproduct formula for $A^1(z)$, using purely algebraic arguments.
+In fact, from this formula we will deduce the general formula for $A^a(z)$ for an arbitrary $a(z)$.
 Let then $A(z) := A^1(z)$.

-We first study an auxiliary series called $S$-series linked to $A(z)$.
-Initially introduced in \cite{Zhang} for any complex simple lie algebra in order to construct R-matrices for shifted Yangians, its coproduct is already known for $ \ssl_2(\C)$.
+We first study an auxiliary series called $S$-series defined by difference equation with $A(z)$.
+Initially introduced in \cite{Zhang} for any complex simple lie algebra in order to construct R-matrices for shifted Yangians, its coproduct is already known for $ \ssl_2$.

-\begin{definition} \cite[Proposition 4.1]{Zhang} The series $S(z)$ is the unique power series in $z^{-1}$ of constant term 1 with coefficients in $Y^{=}$ which solves the following difference equation :
+\begin{definition} \cite[Proposition 4.1]{Zhang} The series $S(z)$ is the unique power series in $z^{-1}$ of the constant term 1 with coefficients in $Y^{=}$ that solves the following difference equation :

 where $K(z) := \exp\po -\frac{1}{2}h_0 \sum\limits_{k>0} \frac{(-z)^{-k}}{k} \pf.$ \end{definition}

 \begin{proposition} \cite[Example 5.8]{Zhang} We have :

 \end{proposition}